-Last Friday, Obama was thrown a curve ball when the August jobs report showed a mere 96,000 jobs were created even though the unemployment rate had dropped to 8.1 percent from 8.3 percent.
+Last Friday, Obama was thrown a curve ball when the August jobs report showing a mere 96K jobs created even though the unemployment rate had dropped to 8.1 percent from 8.3 percent.
 The reason: 368,000 Americans dropped out of the labor force last month and another 213,000 never joined it at all.

 Thomas Mann, a congressional scholar with the Brookings Institution, said last week he expects little substantive action from the sorely divided Congress before the election, but thinks that last minute actions by the Fed and the release of more government economic analysis could tip the balance of the election by altering “voter perceptions of the economy.”

 What’s more, international events, such as further debt-related turmoil in the euro zone or a crisis in the Middle East could move the political needle one way or another.
 “It’s hard to believe that Israel is going to launch an attack on Iranian nuclear facilities, but that certainly could be a wild card,” Mann said.
 “I would say the most important unknowables are really developments in the economy, and stories about it.”